-A.) There are a few ways you can do this.
-Remember you will still have pieces of connector cable at one end of the led tape roll that you purchased which you can connect to a driver using U2.1FEM.
-Other than this you can either choose a connection cable; which involves a push on connector that the LED tape slides in to OR you can solder a cable directly onto the copper dots (to be performed by qualified electricians).
+If you do not have any wires to work with you can either choose a connection cable, which involves a push on connector that the LED tape slides in to OR you can solder a cable directly onto the copper dots (to be performed by qualified electricians).

 The tape width is written on our product descriptions. ↑